 Zef Brozi, 37, finished law school at Tirana University in the early 1980s, then began work as an assistant professor and part-time judge.
 In 1992, he was elected as a deputy of the Democratic Party from Mirdita.
 In September 1993, President Salt Berisha appointed Brozi, whom he considered loyal, to head the Supreme Court.
-Brozi […]
+Brozi was dismissed from his post […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.